ckan/ckanext-scheming/README.md

 ### Top-level Schema Keys (Common among dataset, group, and organization schemas)
 #### `scheming_version`

-Set to `1`.
-Future versions of ckanext-scheming may use a larger number to indicate a change to the description JSON format.
+Set to `2`.
+Future versions of ckanext-scheming may use a larger number to indicate a change to the schema format.

 #### `about_url`